solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/publishing_releases.md

 The Solana dApp store requires each new release of your dApp to be minted as a release NFT with all the changes discussed in this section.

-Run the same CLI command as the "Create the release NFT" step from the [Mint your NFTs](submit#mint-your-nfts) section in these docs.
+Run the same CLI command as the "Create the release NFT" step from the [Mint a release NFT](submit#mint-a-release-nft) section in these docs.

 ## 4. Submit an update to the Publisher Portal